ahkohd/FigmaThird/README.md

 # 🎥 Demo

-A demo showing the use of Third to render a All Star Converse kicks into a Figma.
+A demo showing the use of Third to render a All Star Converse kicks into a project Figma.
 ![Third in Action](./demo.gif)

 All Star Converse Kicks 3D model by